arbor-sim/arbor/doc/concepts/morphology.rst

 A cell's *morphology* describes both its geometry and branching structure.
 Morphologies in Arbor are modelled as a set of one dimensional cables of variable radius, joined together to form a tree.
+Only :ref:`cable cells <modelcablecell>` support custom morphologies in Arbor.

-The building blocks of morphology tree are points and segments.
+The building blocks of a morphology tree are points and segments.
-A *point* is a three-dimensional location and a radius, used to mark the centre and radius of the cable.
+A *point* is a three-dimensional location and a radius, used to mark the cross-sectional centre and radius of the cable.

 .. csv-table::
    :widths: 10, 10, 30